- ABDOMINAL PAIN

 Buscomint® can be taken by adult and adolescent patients over 12 years of age and who weigh at least 40 kg.
 Not suitable for children under 12 years of age.1

-The recommended dose Buscomint® is to take a maximum of three capsules in a day (i.e., one capsule after each meal three times) for one or two weeks until your symptoms resolve.
+The recommended dose Buscomint® is to take a maximum of three capsules in a day (i.e., One capsule, 3 times a day, to be taken 30 minutes before meal with plenty of liquid) for one or two weeks until your symptoms resolve.
 You must talk to a doctor if you feel worse, or do not feel better after two weeks.
 If your symptoms persist, the capsules can be continued for periods up to 3 months per treatment course under medical advice.1

 Always take Buscomint® exactly as described in patient leaflet or as your doctor or pharmacist has told you.
 Check with your doctor or pharmacist if you are not sure.1